practicalli/neovim/docs/repl-driven-development/conjure.md

     > The `vim-jack-in` plugin enables Neovim to call out to Clojure tools or Leiningen to start a REPL and connect to it once its started.

     A full screen REPL log is displayed.  `, l q` to close the log window and return to the Clojure file.
-    `, l v` to create a vertical split between code and REPL log, `, l h` for a horizontal split.
+    `, l v` to create a vertical split between code and REPL log, `, l s` for a horizontal split.